Ana Konjuh: 2015: First WTA Tour title

-2016: First Grand Slam quarterfinal
+2016: First major quarterfinal

 Ranked No. 87 in the world, Konjuh began the season at the Australian Open, where she lost in the second round to Daria Kasatkina, after beating Urszula Radwańska.
-Except for a quarterfinal appearance at the San Antonio Open, she had early exits at most of her tournaments, including Indian Wells, Miami Open and Madrid Open.
+Except for a quarterfinal appearance at the San Antonio Open, she had early exits at most of her tournaments, including Indian Wells, Miami and Madrid Open.
 At the French Open, Konjuh reached the second round after beating Arina Rodionova in straight sets.
 She then lost to the No. 22 seed Dominika Cibulková.
 After a semifinal appearance at the Bol Ladies Open, Konjuh withdrew from the Nottingham Open owing to an injury she sustained at the previous tournament, and fell from the top 100.

 After early exits at the Mallorca Open and the Eastbourne International, Konjuh reached the second round of Wimbledon after beating Karin Knapp.
 She then lost to Agnieszka Radwańska in a three-set thriller in which a late ankle injury halted Konjuh's chances of winning the match.
 After her campaign, she returned to the top 100.
 Her next tournament was the Olympics in Rio de Janeiro, where she beat Annika Beck before losing to the world No. 12, Carla Suárez Navarro.
 Despite losing in the second round of qualifying at the Western & Southern Open, Konjuh qualified for the Connecticut Open where she reached the second round by beating Kayla Day.
 She then lost to Roberta Vinci in straight sets.

 At the US Open, Konjuh upset the 20th seed Kiki Bertens in the first round.
 She went on to beat Kurumi Nara and Varvara Lepchenko en route to her first major fourth round.
-She then beat the fourth seed Agnieszka Radwańska in straight sets to become the youngest US Open quarterfinalist in a decade and the first Croatian female quarterfinalist since Karolina Šprem at Wimbledon in 2004.
+She then beat the fourth seed Agnieszka Radwańska in straight sets to become the first Croatian female quarterfinalist since Karolina Šprem at Wimbledon in 2004.
 She lost to the tenth seed and eventual finalist Karolína Plíšková in the quarterfinals in straight sets.
 After the tournament ended, her ranking rose from 92 to 52.
 After failing in the qualifying round in both the Wuhan Open and the China Open, Konjuh reached semifinals at Guangzhou and quarterfinals at the Kremlin Cup, losing to Jelena Janković and Elina Svitolina, respectively.
 She ended the year as the world No. 48.